bhnord/activities/README.md

 Join us for a celebration of Women’s History month with Reclaiming Folk: Celebrating People of Color in Folk Music at The Boston Public Library, featuring Naomi Westwater, Pamela Means, and Adeline Um, plus a special guest!
 <a href="https://www.naomiwestwater.com/live-shows/2025/3/22/reclaiming-folk-boston" target="_blank">info link</a>

+### Holi Mela by Shanti

+**03/22 11:00AM - 03/22 04:00PM @ Adams Park**
+Welcome to Holi Mela by Shanti!Come join us for a vibrant and colorful celebration at Adams Park on Sat, Mar 22, 2025.
+<a href="https://www.eventbrite.com/e/holi-mela-by-shanti-tickets-1217081045169" target="_blank">info link</a>

 ### Sip & Shop in Boston - Makers Market by Pop Up Gallery

 **03/22 12:00PM - 03/22 05:00PM @ Time Out Market Boston**